PatAltimore/Docs/readme.md

   * The [GitHub glossary](https://help.github.com/articles/github-glossary) is a good source for basic terminology and definitions.
 In addition, [this StackOverflow thread](http://stackoverflow.com/questions/7076164/terminology-used-by-git.) contains a glossary of Git terms you'll encounter throughout the Contributor Guide.
   * The [Learn Git course by Codecademy](https://www.codecademy.com/learn/learn-git) provides a 2 hour introduction to Git.
   * Another good beginner course can be found on [Code School](https://www.codeschool.com/courses/try-git).
-  * GitHub also has a great [Resources for learning Git and Github page](https://help.github.com/articles/good-resources-for-learning-git-and-github/), which includes several tutorials/primers, cheat sheets, and video resources.
+  * GitHub also has a great [Resources for learning Git and GitHub page](https://help.github.com/articles/good-resources-for-learning-git-and-github/), which includes several tutorials/primers, cheat sheets, and video resources.
   * The free [Pro Git e-book](http://git-scm.com/book/en/v2) provides excellent depth if you are new to Git, and also serves as a good reference.
 * As mentioned, we recommend and primarily use the Git Bash command-line environment for proposing larger contributions via a personal fork of a repository.
 When you're ready to install the tools, check out [Software Freedom Conservancy's Git download page](https://git-scm.com/downloads) for the available Git implementations by platform.
 * As you become more familiar with Git and GitHub, the following articles may be helpful: